 Mobile payments are rapidly gaining traction among millennials.

-Millennials adopted mobile payments as a means to have a more user-friendly experience.
-They are now the largest audience in terms of online payments and make one online transaction daily.
+For instance, millennials adopted mobile payments as a means to have a more user-friendly experience.
+They are in fact the largest audience in terms of online payments.
+Additionally, they also make one online transaction daily.
 While browsing online, millennials might accidentally open an unsecured website that could steal sensitive information.

 Types of online payment fraud in India:

-Phishing: Phishing is the process of accessing a customer’s personal information through fake e-mails or websites.
-These hackers pretend to be representatives of the users’ banks and get them to reveal sensitive information.
-Any emails or websites that require personal or private information such as credit card information, bank account/login credentials can fall prey to phishing.
-Phishing can also take place through SMS.
+Phishing is the process of accessing a customer’s personal information through fake e-mails or websites.
+For instance, these hackers pretend to be representatives of the users’ banks and get them to reveal sensitive information.
+Any emails or websites that require personal or private information such as credit card information, bank account/login credentials can fall prey to phishing in that case.
+Additionally, phishing can also take place through SMS.

-Merchant fraud: This method involves hackers setting up a merchant account using a legitimate business site and charging stolen cards.
-The hackers steal the information and disappear from the online space before the cardholders discover the fraud payments.
-This could affect a merchant’s credibility via chargebacks.
+This method involves hackers setting up a merchant account using a legitimate business site and charging stolen cards.
+In brief, the hackers steal the information and disappear from the online space before the cardholders discover the fraudulent payments.
+Moreover, this could also affect a merchant’s credibility via chargebacks.

 How are payment gateways tackling online payment frauds in India?

-Payment gateways are taking the extra step to ensure that all digital payments are safe.
-The introduction of UPI and wallets have increased safety measures for businesses and individuals alike in the payments front.
+Presently, payment gateways are taking the extra step to ensure that all digital payments are safe.
+As a result, safety measures for businesses and individuals have increased with the introduction of UPI and wallets,

 Some of them are: